munzirtaha/typst-cv/README.md

 ### Fonts

 The template uses a combination of fonts that can be easily customized.
-To change the fonts, modify the following line in `cv.typ`:
+To change the fonts, modify the following in `cv.typ`:

 ```typst
 font: ("Libertinus Serif", "Noto Color Emoji", "Symbols Nerd Font"))